 Democracy is an important value at our school.
-At the start of each school year, children work together and agree set of behaviour rules which we at Welbeck actively work and live by; these are our classrooms 'Code of Conduct'.
-These rules are displayed in each classroom and actively used by children and adults influencing what is an agreed acceptable behavior.
+At the start of each school year, children work together using Rights Respecting language and agree a set of behaviour rules which we at Welbeck actively work and live by; these are our classrooms 'Class Charters'.
+These rules are displayed in each classroom and actively used by children and adults influencing what is an agreed acceptable behavior and how we respect this behaviour.

 Pupils have the opportunity to have their voices heard through our School Council who meet regularly to represent their class and make changes to the whole school environment.
 Pupils also take part in regular 'Pupil Interviews' and pupil questionnaires which gives them further opportunities to share their views.
-In year 6, children took part in the 'Free the Children' project and were encouraged to choose and plan a way they could 'make a change' for the local community.
+In year 6, children take part in the 'Towards a Greener Meadows' project and are encouraged to choose and plan ways they can 'make a change' for the local community.

 Each year, children in Year 5 take part in the Primary Parliament Programme researching topics and taking part in debates.